-Welcome to UW-Madison.
-There is a robust array of IT services available to you as a UW-Madison faculty or staff member.
+Welcome to UW-Madison!
+There is a robust array of IT services available to you as UW-Madison faculty or staff.
 Follow these easy steps to get started using your technology on campus.

 UW-Madison uses Office 365 for campus email and calendar.
 Set up Office 365 for your laptop and mobile devices with this easy instruction guide.
 Your campus account includes unlimited storage and virus filtering.

 Connect to UWNet — the campus wireless network — for fast and easy network access.
 Login with your NetID and password to start using the network.

 Your department may have IT support staff, but you can always get free tech support at DoIT seven days a week for password resets, general troubleshooting and diagnosis of computer issues.
 If a repair is needed, DoIT can provide warranty service or fee-based computer repair.

 Secure and back up your computer